tomitrescak/apollo-modules/README.md

 ## Creating apollo server

-In this example we load several mosules and initialise a new server instance
+In this example we load several modules and initialise a new server instance

 ```ts
 import dateModule from 'apollo-modules-date';